 In each of these examples, there was an anxiety-triggering situation that set off a vicious cycle of interactions in which the physiological, cognitive, behavioural and emotional realms feed into each other, creating more and more anxiety.

-This cycle is explained in more detail in the video below:
+This cycle is explained in more detail in the video below.
+To learn how to manage anxiety better, please check out my free Self-Help Course for Anxiety.

 In the next post, we’ll look at some of the ways that mindfulness, and cognitive therapy and cognitive behavioural therapy (CBT) for anxiety, can help you break these cycles.